strangerstudios/pmpro-auto-renewal-checkbox/readme.txt

 1. Edit your membership levels and set the "Auto Renewal" options for each level.

 == Changelog ==
+= .2.4 =
+* ENHANCEMENT: Improved fields display on membership checkout page to use no tables for compatibility with Paid Memberships Pro v1.9.4.

 = .2.3 =
 * BUG FIX: Fixed issue where autorenew value was not being used when checking out via PayPal Express or another offsite gateway.